 We only collect information about you if we have a reason to do so.

-• Basic Membership Information: We ask for basic information from our members and users such as name, company name and email address.
+- Basic membership information: We ask for basic information from our members such as name, company name, and email address.

-• Communications With Us: You may also provide us information when you respond to surveys or post a comment.
+- Communications with us: You may also provide us information when you respond to a Transparency Draft, or a survey.

-• Location Information: We may determine the approximate location of your device from your IP address.
-We may collect and use this information to, for example, calculate how many people visit our services from certain geographic regions.
+- Location information: We may determine the approximate location of your device from your IP address.
+We may collect and use this information, for example to understand in which geographic regions our services are accessed by users.

 We may also get information about you from other sources.